Electricity in Turkey: Transmission and storage

 According to a 2018 study by Sabancı University, 20% of Turkey's electricity may be generated from wind and solar by 2026 with no extra transmission costs, and 30% with a minor increase in grid investment.
 With the increase in electricity generated by solar panels, energy storage may become more important.
 A pumped hydropower plant is planned to be completed by 2022.
 Converting existing dams to pumped storage has been suggested as more feasible than new pumped storage.
 Mobile 10 MW batteries may be useful in the future for reducing temporary transmission congestion between regions, or larger ones for frequency regulation.
 Adding ice thermal storage to hypermarket cooling systems is estimated to be economically viable.

 The nationwide blackout in 2015 was not caused by a natural disaster, but by the limited capacity and lack of resilience of the main east-west connection whilst it was being maintenanced - leaving it unable to redistribute enough of the eastern hydroelectricity to the high consuming west.
 It did not greatly affect Van Province as it was supplied from Iran, and the EU interconnection helped restore power.
 More integration with other countries would increase resilience.
+New wind and solar in the west and centre of the country is closer to demand and is thus reducing the dependance on high voltage transmission.

 Distribution

 As part of electricity industry reforms between 2009 and 2013, the ownership of all electricity distribution infrastructure was retained by state owned Turkish Electricity Distribution Corporation (TEDAŞ), but responsibility for operation, maintenance and new investment in distribution networks was transferred to 21 privately owned regional entities under licences from EMRA.
 Electricity at voltages up to 36 kV is distributed by regional companies and many organized industrial zones.

 There are over a million kilometres of distribution lines, of which about 80% are overhead lines and the rest are underground cables.

-The average losses across all distribution networks (including both technical and non-technical losses) are around 12%.
-In 2019 TEDAŞ estimated the System Average Interruption Duration Index (OKSÜRE in Turkish) at 1308, which is much worse than neighbouring European countries: however no estimate has been published since then.
+The average losses across all distribution networks (including both technical and non-technical losses) are around 12%. but in Dicle and Vangölü are over 20%.(cite EPDK 2022) In 2019 TEDAŞ estimated the System Average Interruption Duration Index (OKSÜRE in Turkish) at 1308, which is much worse than neighbouring European countries: however no estimate has been published since then.
 Nevertheless at least one distribution company measures it, together with the related frequency index (OKSIK in Turkish).

 There are plans for a smart grid.
 According to the Shura Energy Center, increasing Turkey's proportion of electric cars to 10% by 2030 would smooth distribution, amongst many other benefits.

 According to the Chamber of Electrical Engineers, the regional monopolies make excess profits.
 Their income is determined by EMRA, as distribution charges are set annually by EMRA.